 The combination of shading and shadow information can provide better estimation of illumination distribution.
-These estimates can be used to synthesize Mixed Reality images, i.e. real images with superimposed virtual objects correctly lit.
-Furthermore, under the assumptions of Lambertian BRDF and known geometry, we can rerender the real images to generate new images by modifying the estimated illumination configuration.
-These abilities are demonstrated by the following real image experiments: Based on a scene containing two rubber toys illuminated by three light sources, we generated a new image where one light has been switched off in Fig.13(b), which can be compared with a real image of the scene with the same light truly switched off.
-In the generated image we superimpose a synthetic object with correct shading and cast shadows in Fig.13(e).
-The original image and 3D geometry were captured by the range scanner system described in [8].
-In Fig.13(a) we can see that there are some inaccuracies and noise on the recovered 3D shape.
-The original image is 1534 x 1024 pixels with the two toys at the center of the image.
+These estimates can be used to synthesize Augmented Reality images, i.e., real images with superimposed virtual objects rendered under correct illumination.
+Furthermore, under the assumptions of Lambertian BRDF and known geometry, we can re-render the real images to generate new images by modifying the estimated illumination configuration.
+These abilities are demonstrated by the following real image experiments: based on a scene containing two rubber toys illuminated by three light sources, we generated a new image where one light has been switched off in Fig. 15b, which can be compared with a real image of the scene with the same light truly switched off.
+Re-lighting is using the ratio images as described by Marschner et al. [15].
+In the generated image we superimpose a synthetic object with correct shading and cast shadows in Fig. 15c.
+The original image and 3D geometry were captured by the range scanner system described in [9].
+In Fig. 15f we can see that there are some inaccuracies and noise on the recovered 3D shape.
+The original image is 1534×1024 pixels with the two toys at the center of the image.
 To demonstrate the ability of our algorithm to use only partial scene information for accurate estimation, only the duck toy was used to estimate the illuminant directions.
 The second toy is used for visual evaluation of the results.
 Based on the size of the duck, the diameter of the mapping sphere is 400.
-The following parameter values were chosen for the algorithm: sliding window width w = 30 pixels (approximately 13.5 degrees), distance ratio $T{ratio} = 0.5$ and angle threshold for boundary merging (described in Sec.
-3.3) $T{mergeangle} = 5.0$ degrees.
+The following parameter values were chosen for the algorithm: sliding window width w = 30pixels (approximately 13.5°), distance ratio $T{ratio} = 0.5$, and angle threshold for boundary merging (described in Section 3.3) $T{\text{mergeangle}} = 5^{\circ}$.

-Notice that the error of the generated image is mostly located along the edges of surfaces and shadows and this is because (1) the range scanned 3D shape in Fig.13(a) has higher levels of estimation noise near the edges and the inter-reflections between the object and the table were not modeled, and (2) the simple rendering program used, does not simulate perfectly the shadowing effects of the real lights.
-The remaining noise in the generated image in Fig.13(b) is due to inaccuracies in shape estimation and violations of the Lambertian assumption.
+Notice that the error of the generated image is located mostly along the edges of surfaces and shadows and this is because (1) the range scanned 3D shape in Fig. 15a has higher levels of estimation noise near the edges and the inter-reflections between the object and the table were not modeled, and (2) the simple rendering program used, does not simulate perfectly the shadowing effects of the real lights.
+The remaining noise in the generated image in Fig. 15b is due to inaccuracies in shape estimation and violations of the Lambertian assumption.
 Nonetheless illuminant estimation is still possible.
-In Fig.13(h-k) we display the results of the various steps of the algorithm in Sec.
-5.3.
+In Fig. 16 we display the results of the various steps of the algorithm in Section 5.3.

-7. Conclusions and Future Work
+7. Conclusions and future work

 In this paper we presented a method for the estimation of multiple illuminant directions from a single image, incorporating shadow and shading information.
 We demonstrate how information from each source enhances the information from the other source.
-We do not require the imaged scene to be of any particular geometry (e.g. a sphere).
+We do not require the imaged scene to be of any particular geometry (e.g., a sphere).
 This allows our method to be used with the existing scene geometry, without the need for special light probes when the illumination of the scene consists of directional light sources.
 Experiments on synthetic and real data show that the method is robust to noise, even when the surface is not completely Lambertian.
-We apply the results of our method to generate Mixed Reality images, by successfully modifying scene illumination and seamlessly re-rendering, including superimposed synthetic objects.
+We apply the results of our method to generate Augmented Reality images, by successfully modifying scene illumination and seamlessly re-rendering the scene, including superimposed synthetic objects.
 Future work includes study of the properties of arbitrary surfaces (so that we can avoid the intermediate sphere mapping), speeding up of the least-squares method and extending the method to non-Lambertian diffuse reflectance for rough surfaces.